 - Get the flash further away from your shooting position

-This shot needed a flash to direct light on to the skiers face which would otherwise have been in complete shadow.
-The rocks on the right hand side of the frame would also have been extremely dark had I not spilled some light on to them, and it would have left a very unbalanced image.
+This shot needed a flash to direct light onto the skier’s face which would otherwise have been in complete shadow.
+The rocks on the right-hand side of the frame would also have been extremely dark had I not spilt some light onto them, and it would have left a very unbalanced image.
 Large black areas in an image will always draw your eye away from the subject so you use the flash to eliminate it to a degree that provides a more balanced image.

 This was a stormy day with incredibly flat light.
-The fog clouds were so thick that you’d be excused for thinking this was shot in a studio with a grey background.
-In fact it’s shot right in the same place that all these other photos were taken.
+The clouds of fog were so thick that you’d be excused for thinking this was shot in a studio with a grey background!
 I love situations like this because I am put in total control of the lighting and it makes life so easy!
 You don’t have to work around the sun – your flash is the sun!

-I hope this article has given you some ideas and inspiration for your next sports or action images.
-Of course I have used skiing and snowboarding in this example because I wanted to show a set of images all taken in one spot, but the ideas here can be used in any form of sports photography.
-It’s often assumed that my lighting setups are more complex than they are, and whilst sometimes I have done shots with up to 7 or 8 strobes, it’s perfectly possible to do effective, compelling work with just a single flash if you understand some of these key principles behind their use.
-Stay tuned for more articles on the subject of flash and sports photography.
+I hope this tutorial has given you some ideas for your next sports or action images.
+I have used skiing and snowboarding in this example because I wanted to show a cohesive set of images all taken in one location, but the concepts discussed in this article can be applied to any form of sports photography.